Skip to main content

 Map to UTHealth Neurosciences Texas Medical Center

-Spiros Blackburn, MD, is a board-certified neurosurgeon who specializes in cerebrovascular and skull base surgery and director of the neurosurgery residency program at McGovern Medical School at UTHealth Houston.
+Spiros Blackburn, MD, is a board-certified and dual fellowship trained neurosurgeon trained who specializes in cerebrovascular and skull base surgery.
 He has special expertise in both endoscopic and endovascular neurosurgery.
+His primary practice includes the management of brain aneurysms, brain AVMs, cerebral bypass, pituitary tumors, meningiomas, and skull base tumors.

 A summa cum laude graduate of Old Dominion University in Norfolk, Virginia, Dr. Blackburn received his medical degree at The University of Texas Southwestern Medical School in Dallas.
 After concluding his residency at Washington University in St. Louis, he completed a cerebrovascular fellowship at Emory University in Atlanta and a neuro-endovascular fellowship at Mallinckrodt Institute of Radiology at Washington University.
 Prior to joining UTHealth Neurosciences, he held a faculty appointment as assistant professor of neurosurgery at the University of Florida in Gainesville.